 Implement multi-job builds

-Adding multiple jobs to a pipeline lets you:
+Adding multiple jobs to your pipeline provides several advantages:

 - Break your pipeline into sections that need different agent pools or self-hosted agents.